viking-cat/RaspberryPi4/VsCode.md

 # Introduction

 Visual Studio Code is not officially built for *Raspberry Pi* but there is a project called *Code-OSS* that provide open source builds.
 These instructions are a condensed version of [How to Install Visual Studio Code on the Raspberry Pi](https://www.youtube.com/watch?v=6AIylZ_UvEA) by user "*MakeUseOf*" (*a big thumbs up for his video*).

+This page is intended as notes for myself so that I can easily set up and configure Code-OSS the same way every time without running the internetz.
+I intended to add more instructions later with my favorite home cooked shortcuts and so on.

 # Preparation